Class IterableSubject

 public final void contains(@Nullable Object element)

-Checks (with a side-effect failure) that the subject contains the supplied item.
+Checks that the actual iterable contains the supplied item.

 • doesNotContain